okkero/Skedule/README.md

 Therefore you must make sure the runtime exists in the classpath on your server.
 Skedule also uses API from kotlinx-coroutines, so make sure you have that too.

-## Documentation
-Coming soon.
-For now, if you need more formal documentation than this readme, please find the KDoc comments in the source code.

 ## Not using Kotlin?
 If you're not using Kotlin, this resource won't help you.
 There is no way to express coroutines in Java.
 However, [TaskChain](https://github.com/aikar/TaskChain) has got you covered.
 With TaskChain